How can you test if you have Alzheimer’s in the Netherlands?

 While not available in the Netherlands yet, lecanemab and donanemab are two of the latest medicines in the world against Alzheimer's.
 They are both anti-amyloid therapies, aiming to remove beta-amyloid plaques in the brain, thus slowing down cognitive decline.

-Neither of these medicines has been approved for use in the EU at this moment, among concerns related to potential side effects.
+As of December 2024, only lecanemab is (almost) approved for use in the EU, while both donanemab and lecanmeab are approved in the UK.
 However, if your doctor is of the opinion that they could benefit you, they can prescribe them.
 And with a prescription, you can get the medicines in the Netherlands and start your treatment.

 For more information, get in touch with our expert team.